 What's less clear is what the device actually does.
 OpenAI hasn't publicly detailed the product's features or use cases.
 Industry speculation has ranged from AI-powered smart speakers to more ambitious wearable devices that could compete with emerging products from startups like Humane and Rabbit, both of which launched AI hardware with mixed reception in 2024 and 2025.

 The 2027 ship date is telling.
 It puts OpenAI's hardware debut three years out, giving the company considerable runway to refine whatever it's building.
-But it also means OpenAI will be entering a market that's already taking shape. continues to integrate more AI capabilities into iPhones and other devices, while is pushing AI features across its Pixel lineup and Nest products. has also been experimenting with AI-enabled smart glasses through its partnership with Ray-Ban.
+But it also means OpenAI will be entering a market that's already taking shape.
+Apple continues to integrate more AI capabilities into iPhones and other devices, while Google is pushing AI features across its Pixel lineup and Nest products.
+Meta has also been experimenting with AI-enabled smart glasses through its partnership with Ray-Ban.